This post was updated on April 2, 2026 to reflect current web design best practices and updated examples for nonprofit websites.

 • Creative touches that reinforce the organization’s mission and audience

-• A design that’s responsive – no matter what device you’re browsing from
+• A responsive design that works well no matter what device you’re browsing from

 While flashy new design elements are fun, exciting and can work well for an organization with web design and development talent in-house, oftentimes, a simpler design is best for the longevity of your nonprofit’s site.
 But whatever design elements you decide to experiment with, I’d encourage you to skip the rotating header image in favor of a more accessible header design.